dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 - **Lineage graph** &mdash; Explore your project's or account's [lineage graph](#project-lineage) to visualize the relationships between resources.
 - **Latest updates** &mdash; View the latest changes or issues related to your project's resources, including the most recent job runs, changed properties, lineage, and issues.
 - **Marts and public models** &mdash; View the [marts](/best-practices/how-we-structure/1-guide-overview#guide-structure-overview) and [public models](/docs/collaborate/govern/model-access#access-modifiers) in your project.
+- **Model query history** &mdash; Use [model query history](/docs/collaborate/model-query-history) to track the history of queries on your models for deeper insights.
+- **Auto-exposures** &mdash; [Set up auto-exposures](/docs/collaborate/auto-exposures) to automatically expose relevant data models from your BI tool to enhance visibility.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/explorer-main-page.gif" width="100%" title="Access dbt Explorer from dbt Cloud by clicking Explore in the navigation."/>